 Before you start, ensure you have set your API keys and SSH key path as outlined in the CLI introduction.

-Retrieving Availability Data
+Retrieving GPU Availability Data

-to narrow down the results.
+You can then use filters like--gpu-type, --regions, or --gpu-count to narrow down the results.
 Here are all available filters:

 -

-: Filter by specific GPU model- Example:
+--gpu-type: Filter by specific GPU model- Example:

-- Optional string value
+--gpu-type H100_80GB - Optional string value

 - Example: